bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 - "w" and "s" allows for fine-control of the x-movement over the table.
 - "a" and "d" allows for fine-control of the y-movement over the table.
 - "q" toggles the adjustment sensitivity by a factor of 256.
 In VR mode the same controls are available via the small joystick on each controller.
-The "X" button toggles the sensitivity, whereas the "Y" button toggles the visibility of the laser beams.
+The "A" button toggles the sensitivity, whereas the "B" button toggles the visibility of the laser beams.
+The "X"-button toggles the visibility of the screen (which is in your left hand), the "Y" button is equivalent to the green "Done" button on the screen

 ## Features
 - this game can be played on a PC, laptop, tablet or mobile phone